openservicebrokerapi/servicebroker/spec.md

 }
 ```

-If the successful response includes a `state` of `failed` then the Platform
+If the successful response includes a `state` of `failed`, then the Platform
-MUST send a deprovision request to the Service Broker to prevent an orphan
+MUST clean up the failed resource as per the [Provisioning Failure
-being created on the Service Broker.
+Cleanup](#failure-cleanup) section.

 ### Polling Interval and Duration